-- sustainability-related basic policy - basic matters and current progress on material issues related to revenue opportunities and risks - disclosure of basic information related to sustainability - SDGs activities and community/social activities - other important sustainability issues change and human capital with the board of directors every quarter.
+- sustainability-related basic policy - basic matters and current progress on material issues related to revenue opportunities and risks - disclosure of basic information related to sustainability change and human capital with the board of directors every quarter.

 The Group has accelerated its ESG management since FY2018 and has expanded discussions on sustainability including climate change and human capital at the management committee and the sustainability committee.
 These committees also submit proposals and share the progress on sustainability including climate